thethingexe/bitvault/README.md

 microbin
 ```

-On our website [microbin.eu](https://microbin.eu) you will find the following:
+On the original developers website [microbin.eu](https://microbin.eu) you will find the following:

 - [Screenshots](https://microbin.eu/screenshots/)
 - [Guide and Documentation](https://microbin.eu/docs/intro)